 There’s no room on the fan head for the remote control, so Dyson has instead placed the remote on a magnetic pad on the front of the cylindrical body.
 Below this is the LCD screen, displaying fan speed and the remaining filter life.

-Dyson Pure Cool Me – Features
+Dyson Pure Cool Me Features – All of the basics

 The new fan design means that the Dyson Pure Cool Me comes fully assembled with the filter in place.
 To replace the filter you simply lift the top off, pull the old one out and drop the new one in.
 This is a far easier than on the previous models, such as the Dyson Pure Cool Tower, where the filter was in two parts.